 - Take it at the same time every day.
-For example, take it when you brush your teeth or eat breakfast.
+For example, take it after you brush your teeth or when you eat breakfast.

 - Put a reminder note on your bathroom mirror where you will see it each day.

-- Use a weekly pill box to keep track of your medicines for each day.
+- Use a weekly pill box to keep track of the medicines you take each day.

 Taking aspirin is just one part of making heart-healthy changes.